shapeshift/web/src/components/Modals/FiatRamps/fiat-ramps.md

 ### NOTE
-This whole structure is based on the assumption that user only should choose a provider and select an asset to buy or sell.
+This whole structure is based on the assumption that user only should choose a provider and select an asset to buy or sell. with the same flow for any given provider. if a new provider needs extra steps to be implemented, a connect-wallet-like approach should be implemented.